amohasesi/species-sleuthing/README.md

 ## Overview

-This project analyzes the Palmer Penguins dataset in Python to identify key features predictive of penguin species and builds three classification models to predict penguin species with high accuracy.
+This project analyzes the Palmer Penguins dataset in Python to identify key features predictive of penguins' species and builds a logistic regression, random forest, and support vector machine (SVM) model to predict penguins' species with high accuracy.

 ## Key Feautures